 Personally identifiable information, personal data, or sensitive data all refer to data that allow you to identify a person.
 The General Data Protection Regulation (GDPR) recognises the protection of natural persons in relation to the processing of personal data as a fundamental right.
-When you carry out research involving people, informed consent and protecting your participants are key.
+When you carry out research involving people, informed consent and protecting your participants are crucial.

 The ethical review process